krgujara/Firewall/Readme.md

 - Divided the allowedRules list into the small chunks of lists.
   Created a thread pool with certain fixed number of threads.
   Each thread in the thread pool is responsible to check if the incoming packet matches any given rule (in it's respective chunk).
+If the matching rule is found, it sets the isFound variable, and then returns from that function.

 - Note - I have used Guava's Lists.partition(List, int) method to this. https://google.github.io/guava/releases/snapshot/api/docs/com/google/common/collect/Lists.html#partition-java.util.List-int-